Dual-threat quarterback: Newfound implementation of dual-threats (early 2010s)

+Entering the 2010s, running the football as a quarterback still held a mixed perception from NFL analysts and scouts, particularly in regards to a quarterback's potential success in transitioning from the collegiate to the professional quarterback.
+Tebow's prospects as an NFL quarterback, for example, was the target of much skepticism and criticism ahead of his rookie season in 2010.
+ESPN writer Sheldon Spencer questioned "Can Tebow succeed in his transition from Florida's run-option, shotgun offense to taking snaps under center in Denver's pro-style attack?"
+In general, for much of the NFL's half-century history prior, "the running quarterback was limited to one player per generation, an exception to the rule of pocket passers.
+They were almost regarded as gimmicks".

-During the 2011 season, on October 9, Vick surpassed Cunningham's career rushing yardage record for quarterbacks.
-That season also saw Cam Newton drafted first overall by the Carolina Panthers.
+The following 2011 season saw Cam Newton drafted first overall by the Carolina Panthers.
 Newton went on to lead quarterbacks in rushing yards, with 706, and broke Steve Grogan's 1976 single-season record for rushing touchdowns by a quarterback (12), with 14.
+Also during the 2011 season, Vick surpassed Cunningham's career rushing yardage record for quarterbacks.

-In addition to Newton, notable dual-threat quarterbacks in the early 2010s included Aaron Rodgers, Robert Griffin III, Tim Tebow, Colin Kaepernick, Russell Wilson, and Andrew Luck.
+In addition to Newton and Tebow, notable dual-threat quarterbacks in the early 2010s included Robert Griffin III, Colin Kaepernick, Andrew Luck, Aaron Rodgers, Russell Wilson.
 Rodgers, often cited as one of the most talented players to play quarterback, is noted for often using his mobility to avoid pressure and extend plays.